 }

-/** Creates an [Intent] which handles replying to the given [appConversation]. */
+/** Creates an [Intent] that handles replying to the given [appConversation]. */

 fun createReplyIntent(